 Name: Student Right of Refusal for Animal Dissection

-that students are not punished for standing up for their right to choose humane
+ensure that students are not punished for standing up for their right to choose

-dissection alternatives in the classroom.
-County policies throughout the state
+humane dissection alternatives in the classroom.
+County policies throughout the

-are inconsistent and under-inclusive, and are often difficult or impossible to
+state are inconsistent and under-inclusive, and are often difficult or

-find.
-A statewide law is needed to ensure at all students have a choice not to
+impossible to find.
+A statewide law is needed to ensure at all students have a

 Call to Actions: